 Put into practice here is an example lesson plan from a wiki’s induction.

-Here is a recent example (from 2018) of Digitizing OSCEs Teaching and Learning Event I held for the Faculty.
+Here is an example (from 2018) of Digitizing OSCEs Teaching and Learning Event I held for the Faculty.
 Here is the video for those who could not make it that outlines managing an assessment process from nose to tail.

 Other evidence includes: